m0ngr31/yaep/README.md

 alternatively set the env_file argument or the ENV_FILE environment variable to read from another env file.

-    from yaev import populate_env
+    from yaep import populate_env
     populate_env()

 Now you can setup your configuration.
 For example, in a settings.py or config.py:

-    from yaev import env
+    from yaep import env
     DATABASE_URL = env('DATABASE_URL', 'sqlite://:memory:')

 The env function has a few other useful tricks.
 For example,